Beginners Guide To Host A Laid Back Dinner Party

 overhead view of gray plate topped with macarons and napkin, on dinning table.

-4. Set the table
+4. Set The Table

 Create a simple but attractive table setting using rattan chargers with a single dinner plate for a refined and lovely place setting.